Daniel-Nikpayuk/ikajuqtit/README.md

 ikajuqtit
 =========

-The specification for a mathematically oriented programming language.
+The specification for an identity and transformation oriented programming language.

 ### **Why?**